 Native Seedling Sale

-The district's annual seedling sale makes low-cost native shrub and tree seedlings available to Northern Virginia residents.
-Seedling packages go on sale each year in January and are available for pick-up in mid-April.
+The district's annual seedling sale makes low-cost bare-root native shrub and tree seedlings available to Northern Virginia residents.
+Seedling packages are announced in January, go on sale in February and are available for pickup in late April or early May.
 Trees and shrubs help cleanse water, prevent soil erosion, provide habitat, cool our climate and clean our air.
 Consider adding native trees and shrubs to your community today!

 Hardiness Zone 4-9.